Tenacom/Cecil.XmlDocNames/README.md

     * `Mono.Cecil.EventReference`.

 ---

+The logo for this library is a modified version of [Documentation](https://thenounproject.com/icon/2800476/) by IYIKON, from [the Noun Project](https://thenounproject.com).

 *Disclaimer:* The author of this library is in no way affiliated to [JetBrains s.r.o.](https://www.jetbrains.com/) (the makers of ReSharper) other than being a satisfied cutomer.